1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 | June 25, 2019Updated January 14, 2020

 Who will face President Trump in the 2020 election?
-Right now, 24 Democrats are in the race.
-We've already seen one candidate—Eric Swalwell—drop out, but his spot in the contest was quickly filled with a new challenger—Tom Steyer.
-As the battle continues, more candidates will drop out or fade away.
-However, before that happens, let's take a look at what all 24 of the current Democratic candidates have to say about an important campaign issue: taxes.
+Right now, 18 Democrats are in the race—including Deval Patrick, who recently joined the field.
+As the race moves forward, more candidates could jump in (Michael Bloomberg?), while others drop out or fade away.
+As we continue to watch the contest evolve, let's take a look at what all the current Democratic candidates have to say about an important campaign issue: Taxes.

 The Democratic party is moving to the left, and party voters want to know how each candidate will address income inequality as president.
 That means pushing progressive ideas on job creation, health care, higher education and other economic issues.
 Tax policy has to be part of the equation, too.
 Any broad new social programs will have to be paid for somehow, and that usually means tinkering with the tax code.
 Some candidates have big, bold tax plans, while others have ideas that are more modest and piecemeal.
 The voters will ultimately decide which path is best.
-It'll be months before the first Democratic primary ballot is cast, but it's not too early to start thinking about who will get your vote.
-When it comes to taxes, here's what all 24 Democratic primary challengers (in alphabetical order) are proposing.
+It'll be a few months before the first Democratic primary ballot is cast, but it's not too early to start thinking about who will get your vote.
+When it comes to taxes, here's what all 18 Democratic primary challengers (in alphabetical order) are proposing.
 Start brushing up now, so you'll know who to vote for when the time comes.

 Home State: Colorado

 Highest Office: U.S. Senator